-The requirement to carry a cargo securing manual is specified in:
+The requirement to carry a Cargo Securing Manual is specified in:

-- MSC.1/Circ.1352 (and MSC.1/Circ.1352/Rev.1) Amendments to the Code of Safe Practice for Cargo Stowage and Securing (CSS Code) (Reference 69) given in MSC/Circ.745(17) (Reference 70) which amends the CSS Code and provides Guidance on Providing Safe Working Conditions - MSC.1/Circ.1353 Revised guidelines for the preparation of the Cargo Securing Manual, which apply to container ships whose keels were laid on or which were at a similar stage of construction before 1st January 2015 (Reference 24).
+- MSC.1/Circ.1352/Rev.1 Amendments to the Code of Safe Practice for Cargo Stowage and Securing (CSS Code) (Reference 69), originally given in MSC/Circ.745(17) which has been superseded - MSC.1/Circ.1353/Rev.2 Revised Guidelines for the Preparation of the Cargo Securing Manual, (Reference 24) are based on, and supersede, provisions contained in the annex to MSC/Circ.745(17).
+The guidelines are expanded to cover safe access for lashing of containers, taking into account the CSS Code (Reference 22).